 When we find violations, suppliers must reimburse excessive recruitment fees — anything higher than the equivalent of one month’s net wages — for any eligible contract worker found working on Apple projects.
 Knowing that factories in certain countries are more likely to employ foreign contract labour, we target these factories for bonded labour audits, and we help them modify their management systems and practices to comply with our standards.
 Apple is the only company in the electronics industry to mandate these reimbursements, and our suppliers have reimbursed a total of US$13.1 million to contract workers since 2008, including US$6.4 million in 2012.

 Sourcing conflict-free materials.

-Apple is committed to using conflict-free minerals, and we’ve joined the Public-Private Alliance for Responsible Minerals Trade, a joint initiative among governments, companies and civil society to support supply chain solutions to conflict minerals challenges in the Democratic Republic of Congo.
+Apple is committed to using conflict-free minerals, and we’ve joined the Public-Private Alliance for Responsible Minerals Trade, a joint initiative between governments, companies and civil society to support supply chain solutions to conflict minerals challenges in the Democratic Republic of Congo.
 As one of the first electronics companies to map its supply chain for conflict minerals, we actively survey suppliers to confirm their smelter sources.
 As of December 2012, we have identified 211 smelters and refiners from which our suppliers source tin, tantalum, tungsten or gold.